SanjanaYasna/holybike/README.md

 ### pages_controller.rb:

-Renders placeholder(main) page and other templates (TODO) from teh pages folder of views
+Renders placeholder(main) page and other templates (TODO) from the pages folder of views

+discounts and about functions render those respective pages

 ### registrations_controller.rb